-Team Navy Road to the Warrior Games Sport of the Week #4 – Golf
+Team Navy Road to the Warrior Games Featured Sport: Golf

-During week four, we are focusing on golf.
-The golf competition is a single event.
-Warrior Games, golf is an “open classification” sport.
+During the DoD Warrior Games, golf is an “open classification” sport.
 However, teeing locations are adjusted based upon gender, physical impairment category, and other athlete variables.
 Male and female athletes compete separately in the individual competition.

 As of 2019, approximately 24.3 million people played golf in the US, and a total of over 107 million people played, watched or read about golf.